-Facilities for People with Disabilities
+Facilities for people with disabilities

 The Council Offices has facilities for wheelchair users, including lifts and toilets.
 The Council Chamber has an induction loop so that those who have hearing difficulties can hear the debate.
-If you would like a signer available at a meeting, please contact committee@uttlesford.gov.uk or phone 01799 510 369/410/460/548 prior to the meeting.
+If you are deaf or have impaired hearing and would like a signer available at a meeting, please contact committee@uttlesford.gov.uk or phone 01799 510 369/410/460/548 as soon as possible prior to the meeting.